A list of 10 female protagonists whom you probably never came across, knew or thought even existed, if not all.

 Bladed Fury – Princess Ji

-Bladed Fury is an excellent example of a metroidvania game due to its effective blending of Chinese mythology and history.
+Bladed Fury is an excellent example of a Metroidvania game due to its effective blending of Chinese mythology and history.
 That’s not something you get to play very often, so NEXT Studios’ Bladed Fury is a refreshing departure in focus and genre.
 The game stays true to its strengths, the gorgeous visual style and the responsive controls, by focusing primarily on the ever-changing, progressing combat and offering only limited platforming.

 It also has a fantastic art style, detailed scenery, and plenty of cleavage-baring female characters.
 It takes only a few hours to beat the game once, but additional challenges and a boss rush mode keep you coming back for more.
 Princess Ji is adorable, the action is brisk and well-choreographed, and the visuals are especially nice.